wostook/time-series/README.md

 # Uni- and multivariate time series modeling with seasonal ARIMA, Prophet and deep learning for PM10 level in Cracow, Poland

 In a project I downloaded air pollution data avaiable at [Environmental Protection Inspectorate's](http://powietrze.gios.gov.pl/pjp/archives#) website, sampled every day from January 2001 to December 2018 at different measurement stations in Poland.
 For modelling I chose PM10 measured in Cracow, particle pollutant with a diameter of 10 micrometres or less, one of the main smog's component.
-I preprocessed and trasformed data to python DataFrame, made explonatory analysis and feature engineering.
-Next step was bulding different time-series models and using them to forecast next's year PM10 level - models were trained up to June of 2018, remainig 6 months of 2018 was used for testing.
-The next stage was getting historical weather data to introduce external regressors and run multivariate modeling.
+I preprocessed and trasformed data to python DataFrame, made exploratory analysis and feature engineering.
+Next step was bulding different time-series models and using them to forecast next's year PM10 level - models were trained up to June of 2018, remaining 6 months of 2018 were used for testing.
+The next stage was getting historical weather data to incorporate exogenous variables and run multivariate modeling.
 It was scraped from the [Polish Meteorolgical Institite](https://danepubliczne.imgw.pl/).
 To compare results I used RMSE metrics.

 ## Motivation